How Often Should You Have Sex

 Having sex on a regular basis has many health benefits that have been proved by science.
 By contrast, not having it can jeopardise well-being.
 For years, people have wondered whether they are having enough sex or not.
-The question above is difficult to answer because people are different.
+The question how often should you have sex is difficult to answer because people are different.
 What is normal for the spider is chaos for the fly.
 Even though the issue at hand is quite problematic, let’s see the aspects that make a difference in your sex life.

 Your sex drive

 And not only yours, but your partner’s, too.
 Are you both in the mood at least two times a week?
 Then doing it for two times a week would be recommended.
 It can so happen that you have a more intense sex drive but your partner doesn’t.
 You need to have a long overdue conversation in this case.
 Assess why exactly your girlfriend/boyfriend doesn’t feel the need to do it quite as often as you do.
 Once they reveal the true reason, you can both work towards solving the issue to get a healthy sex life back.

 You’re constantly asking yourself if you have enough sex